Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Refined bilinear Strichartz estimate and well-posedness of the energy-critical NLS

 Combine \eqref{eq: y removed}, \eqref{eq: res g} and \eqref{eq: res f}, we finish the proof, at least for the case $N_2\ll N_1$.

 To prove the case $N_2\sim N_1$, the two spectral localizations as in \eqref{eq: first localization} and \eqref{eq: second localization} are not needed.
-It suffices to follow the rest of the argument in the above proof, which eventually reduces to an application of the $L^\infty_{x_2}L^4_{t,x_1}$-type Strichartz estimate on $\R_{x_1}\times\bT_{x_2}$, as in \eqref{eq: res g}.
+It suffices to follow the rest of the argument in the above proof, which eventually reduces to an application of \eqref{eq: res}, as in \eqref{eq: res g}.
 This finally finishes the proof.

 \end{proof}

 \begin{remark} The above derivation of Theorem \ref{mainthm: 3} from Theorem \ref{mainthm: 1} and \ref{mainthm: 2} is robust and can be easily adapted to obtain bilinear and multilinear Strichartz estimates on other product manifolds such as $\R^m\times\bS^n$.
 For example, one can show for all $m\geq 1$, $n\geq 3$, and $1\leq N_2\leq N_1$, there exists $\delta>0$ such that